Adam & Eve: Our Choices Matter

 But when his friend went home, Adam was left all by himself in the garden.
 He was lonely.
 He noticed that all the animals walked in twos: male and female.
 But he could not find a match for himself.

-Seeing how lonely he was, God, his best friend, decided to match him.
+Seeing how lonely he was, God, his best friend, decided to create a match for him.
 He made Adam the perfect woman.

 It was love at first sight.
 They committed their lives to each other in a simple garden wedding.

 Everything was perfect until the serpent entered the picture.
-Then Eve made a choice which destroyed the perfection of their home.
-This brings us to our first lesson:
+Then Eve made a choice that destroyed the perfection of their home.
+This brings us to our first lesson: our choices matter.

-God had told Adam not to eat of the tree that is in the center of the garden.
-While it's not stated, we know the information was passed on because when questioned by the snake Eve was able to say the fruit was so off limit, she couldn't even touch it (Genesis 3:1-3).
+God had told Adam not to eat of the tree in the center of the garden.
+While it’s not stated, we know the information was passed on because when questioned by the snake, Eve was able to say the fruit was so off-limit, she couldn’t even touch it (Genesis 3:1-3).

 Yet, even though she thought touching the fruit would kill her, she made a conscious decision to eat the fruit and disobey God.